gradio-app/gradio/guides/06_other_tutorials/developing_faster_with_reload_mode.md

 The important part here is the line that says `Watching...` What's happening here is that Gradio will be observing the directory where `app.py` file lives, and if the file changes, it will automatically rerun the file for you.
 So you can focus on writing your code, and your Gradio demo will refresh automatically 🥳

-⚠️ Now, there is one important thing to keep in mind when use the reload mode: Gradio specifically looks for a Gradio Blocks/Interface demo called `demo` in your code.
+⚠️ Now, there is one important thing to keep in mind when using the reload mode: Gradio specifically looks for a Gradio Blocks/Interface demo called `demo` in your code.
 If you have named your demo something else, you can pass that as the 2nd parameter in your code, like this: `gradio app.py my_demo`

 As a small aside, this auto-reloading happens if you change your `app.py` source code or the Gradio source code.
 Meaning that this can be useful if you decide to [contribute to Gradio itself](https://github.com/gradio-app/gradio/blob/main/CONTRIBUTING.md) ✅